 Douglas Fir is a softwood.
 It is softer than most of the hardwoods and some softwoods as well.

-According to the Janka hardness ratings, Douglas Fir has a hardness rating of 710 lbf (3,158 N) which is relatively lower than most the woods.
+According to the Janka hardness ratings, Douglas Fir has a hardness rating of 710 lbf (3,158 N) which is relatively lower than most woods.

 Even though Douglas Fir is considered a softwood it is harder than some angiosperm woods like Chestnut.